architMahto/coding-interview-bootcamp-js/README.md

 * Javascript
 * Mocha
 * Chai
+* Sinon

 ## How to run

-This project will only run unit tests on functions using Mocha and Chai.
+This project will only run unit tests using Mocha, Chai and Sinon.
 In order to run these tests, run the following command in your terminal:

 `npm run test`

+## Algorithms, Challenges, and Data Structures

+Visit https://github.com/architMahto/coding-interview-bootcamp-js/wiki for more info

 ## Authorship